 Cultivating live performance

-We believe in in-the-flesh and 3D!
-We believe that something special happens between performer and audience that just can’t be digitized.
+We believe in live performance!
 We carefully select diverse performances for Gabriola Island soil.

-Along with other local events, Cultivate Theatre+Music+Art Festival supports the Gabriola Commons as an open, vibrant gathering place on our island.
-We believe that culture is something we create together and that we all can participate in.
+Cultivate supports the Gabriola Commons as an open, vibrant gathering place on our island.
+We believe that culture is a commons: something we create together and that we all can participate in.

 The Gabriola Commons is a place where sustainability, community and agriculture meet, featuring 26 acres of peaceful rural landscapes and rich ecosystems with significant biodiversity.